 This approach, however, is risky as young patients can have a huge growth spurt in between those scheduled examinations, and then suddenly, that patient has progressed significantly to the point where they are in a whole different stage of severity.

-Traditional bracing is sometimes used, such as the Boston brace, but this is used in an attempt to slow/stop progression and doesn’t have correction as its end goal.
+Traditional bracing is sometimes used, such as the Boston brace, but this is used in an attempt to slow/stop progression of the spinal curve and doesn’t have correction as its end goal.

 The traditional model of treatment for children involves a lot of biding time until a curvature progresses to the point where recommending surgery becomes justifiable.